Mirko Ranieri

 Mirko Ranieri (born 8 February 1992) is an Italian former professional footballer who played as a goalkeeper.
 He is now a product manager at Google.

 Club career

 Perugia

 Born Assisi, Italy, Ranieri was brought up in Perugia where at school he won medals in football, athletics and chess.
 He began his career with Perugia, making 18 appearances for Perugia's under-18s, plus 12 games for the first team in friendlies.

 Tottenham Hotspur

 On 30 June 2008, English Premier League club Tottenham Hotspur announced they had signed Ranieri following his appearances for Italy at Under-16 level and he would join up the Academy group of players.
-Spurs' sporting director Damien Comolli described Ranieri as 6ft 2in and an excellent shot-stopper.
+Spurs' sporting director Damien Comolli described Ranieri as 6 ft 2in and an excellent shot-stopper.
 His distribution and decision-making is improving all the time.
 He is a highly-intelligent individual and another very good young goalkeeper we have attracted to the club'.